 FSS Earth station implementation has commenced in some areas and includes the use of the band 5 091–5 150 MHz.
-Such implementation is being coordinated with aviation authorities (using the procedures of No. 9.11A), and is being made in accordance with the terms of Resolution No. 114.
+Such implementation is being coordinated with aviation authorities (using the procedures of No. 9.11A), and is being made in accordance with the terms of Resolution 114.
 Resolves 2 of that Resolution requires administrations to ensure that these stations shall not cause harmful interference to the ARNS.
 Coordination with the aeronautical radionavigation service using the technical provision of ITU-R Recommendation S.1342 is therefore required.
-In effect, FSS Earth stations which have been coordinated, agreed and implemented will compete for spectrum with any later MLS frequency assignment plan that makes use of the band 5 091–5 150 MHz.
+In effect, FSS Earth stations which have been coordinated, agreed and implemented will compete for spectrum with any later MLS frequency assignment plan that makes use of the frequency band 5 091–5 150 MHz.
 This may create a first-come, first-served situation whereby the first service implemented acquires control of the band.
 Since there is unlikely to be any MLS use of the 5 091–5 150 MHz band in the early years of MLS implementation ahead, this can lead to a loss, partial or whole, of the band for aviation use until the year 2010 and possibly after that date as well.

 An allocation to the AM(R)S in the band 5 091–5 150 MHz (MLS extension band), limited to airport surface operations was agreed at WRC-07 and updated at WRC-12.
 This is a shared allocation with the aeronautical radionavigation service (MLS), fixed satellite service (FSS) and aeronautical mobile telemetry (AMT).
-AMT is a new allocation made during WRC-07 (see Footnote 5.444B (WRC-07) and Resolutions 418).
+AMT is a new allocation made during WRC-07 (see No 5.444B (WRC-07) and Resolutions 418).
 The precedence that was given to MLS in this band over other uses has been removed.
 For the use of the band by the AM(R)S and AMT, provisions to protect the FSS (feeder link), which operates in the same band, were introduced.

 The frequency band between 5 150 and 5 250 MHz is shared on a joint primary basis between the ARNS and the FSS.
-The latter use is specifically for feeder links for NGSO mobile-satellites (see Footnote 5.447A) in the Earth-to-space direction.
-Footnote 5.447B also allocates the band 5 150–5 216 MHz to the FSS in the space-to-Earth direction subject to a power flux-density limitation and to agreement under No. 9.11A.
-In addition, under Footnote 5.447 the band 5 150–5 250 MHz is in use in six countries for the mobile service with primary status.
+The latter use is specifically for feeder links for NGSO mobile-satellites (see No. 5.447A) in the Earth-to-space direction.
+No. 5.447B also allocates the band 5 150–5 216 MHz to the FSS in the space-to-Earth direction subject to a power flux-density limitation and to agreement under No. 9.11A.
+In addition, under No. 5.447 the band 5 150–5 250 MHz is in use in six countries for the mobile service with primary status.
 More countries may be added to this list in the future as the use of the systems operating in this band proliferates.
 In practical terms, this spectrum between 5 150–5 250 MHz can no longer support any international standard ARNS system.

-The radiodetermination-satellite service (space-to-Earth) is allocated in the band 5 150–5 216 MHz in Region 2 on a primary basis, and on a secondary basis in Regions 1 and 3 with a power flux-density limitation of –159 dB(W/m2)/4 kHz, except in some countries (see Footnote 5.446).
-This radiodetermination system also uses the frequency bands 1 610–1 626.5 MHz and/or 2 483.5–2 500 MHz (see Footnote 5.446).
+The radiodetermination-satellite service (space-to-Earth) is allocated in the band 5 150–5 216 MHz in Region 2 on a primary basis, and on a secondary basis in Regions 1 and 3 with a power flux-density limitation of –159 dB(W/m2)/4 kHz, except in some countries (see No. 5.446).
+This radiodetermination system also uses the frequency bands 1 610–1 626.5 MHz and/or 2 483.5–2 500 MHz (see No. 5.446).
 No identification of a need for international aviation support has yet appeared for this system.